 |Castillo de San Luis in Estepona old town|

 Next to the market is Plaza Casa Cañada, where a small garden has been laid out beneath the Castle walls for visitors to rest among the flowers or drink from the fountain.
 One corner of the rectangular castle was here, another near the old town hall and another in Plaza de la Reloj.
 It occupied this high ground then with a view to the sea and all around.

-You can walk around the remaining section of castle wall that remains, Walk down the little path in semi tropical gardens between the market and the castle wall, down the steps into Calle Castillo to view the other side of the castle wall.
+You can walk around the remaining section of castle walls.
+Walk down the little path in semi tropical gardens between the market and the castle wall, down the steps into Calle Castillo to view the other side of the castle wall.
 This wall is actually a double wall fortification. you can return to where you stared by climbing the steps.

 The 'front' wall of the castle is now visible from Calle Castillo as a number of town houses that had been built infront of it were demolished in 2014.
 The wall here is Moorish at the lower part and upper probably date from the 16th century.

 Whilst in this area of Plaza Agusto Suarez visit the 'Old Town Hall' which is now an archeology museum.